S3-working-group/s3-practical-guide/docs/all.md

 - why the <a href="#" class="tooltip" title="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</a> would not be (fully) achieved: **effectiveness**
 - why it would be wasteful to proceed as proposed (or previously agreed): **efficiency**
-- the negative consequences something would have elsewhere (in the same <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>, in the wider organization, or beyond): **side-effects**
+- the negative consequences something would have elsewhere (in the same <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a>, in the wider organization, or beyond): **side-effects**

 The information revealed by objections can be used to improve: